 Sometimes the ECQ may need to determine if a particular piece of election material is the product of electoral expenditure.
-In addition to the criteria laid out above, the following factors may be considered in these situations:
+The following factors may be considered in these situations:

-- Organiser's intent when producing the materials - Words and images used - Timing and placement of the material - Colours, slogans, logos, etc. used in the material
+- Organiser's intent when producing the materials - Words and images used - Timing and placement of the material - Colours, slogans, logos, etc. used in the material - Whether the material was required to be authorised under the LGEA

-- Whether the material was required to be authorised under the LGEA - Any external information which may provide additional context (such as correspondence or contracts between the supplier of the goods and the electoral participant) - Any other relevant factors
+- Any external information which may provide additional context (such as correspondence or contracts between the supplier of the goods and the electoral participant) - Any other relevant factors